DPIclimate/broker/doc/tago/poller.md

 #### Physical device creation and id mapping

 At startup, the poller calls the Tago `info` endpoint once for each device token.
-It reads the non-secret `device_id` from that response.
+It reads the non-secret `device_id` tag from that response.
 The token is used only as an API credential and is never stored in the database, spool, or logs.